 We used single season occupancy models to investigate the influence of environmental and anthropogenic factors on the probability that forest-dependent Bornean avian species occupy a given location (psi) (MacKenzie et al. 2006).
 We used a stepwise hierarchical model selection process to determine the global model appropriate for each species: 1) Determine detection structures.
 Fix psi, fit all possible combinations of survey-specific detection covariates to data, and retain those with delta AICc <= 2.
-We used the resulting well-supported models as the only allowed structures for detection in all the following steps.
+We included survey occasion, time of day, cloud cover, and observer in the starting model set for detection.We used the resulting well-supported models as the only allowed structures for detection in all the following steps.
 2) Determine correct scale for each covariate and species.
 Because remotely gathered covariates were calculated at as many as four scales, and each species might respond to different covariates at different scales, we built 16 candidate global psi models structures corresponding to every top-order combination of all scale-dependent covariates.
 We did not include distance from roads or canopy height in this step.
 We retained only the top-supported psi structure for each species, and considered this structure to be the global model appropriate to describe the relationship between each species’ habitat and its occupancy of that habitat.
 3) Finally, we included roads and canopy height.

 Every combination and lower-order combination of occupancy covariates were fit to the species-specific detection history data obtained from our point counts.
 Then, we calculated model-averaged estimates of site-specific occupancy per species for two sets of hypothetical points.
 The hypothetical points’ site-specific covariates were held constant at the observed means of the sample site-specific covariates, except for distance from roads in the first set and canopy height in the second, which were allowed to vary across their observed range.
 Then, we compared the mean of the linear slope of psi ~ distance from roads between species considered to be commercially valuable and widespread in markets and species considered to be generally not threatened by the bird trade.